-There was no outlook written for Miguel De Los Santos in 2014.
+There was no outlook written for Miguel Yan in 2018.
 Check out the latest news below for more on his current fantasy value.

-Claimed by the Brewers in Septemeber of 2012.
+Released by the Brewers in November of 2014.

 To instantly reveal our fantasy analysis of every player – including Miguel De Los Santos – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsYes No No

 Miguel Yan: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Miguel Yan.